joonsong-lee/contrastive_attack/README.md

 ### Face detection model
 For face allignment and face cropping, i used [retinaface-pytorch(3rd party implement)](https://github.com/supernotman/RetinaFace_Pytorch).

-download and copy all of under the main repo to ./RetinaFace_Pytorch and download pretrained weight under the same link and rename it to "model.pt".
+download and copy all of under the main repo to ./RetinaFace_Pytorch and download pretrained weight under the same directory with the same link and rename it to "model.pt".
 ### Requirements
 Check Requirements.txt